Renaissance architecture: Walls

 External walls are generally constructed of brick, rendered, or faced with stone in highly finished ashlar masonry, laid in straight courses.
 The corners of buildings are often emphasized by rusticated quoins.
 Basements and ground floors were often rusticated, as at the Palazzo Medici Riccardi (1444–1460) in Florence.
 Internal walls are smoothly plastered and surfaced with lime wash.
 For more formal spaces, internal surfaces are decorated with frescoes.

 Details

 Courses, mouldings and all decorative details are carved with great precision.
 Studying and mastering the details of the ancient Romans was one of the important aspects of Renaissance theory.
 The different orders each required different sets of details.
 Some architects were stricter in their use of classical details than others, but there was also a good deal of innovation in solving problems, especially at corners.
 Mouldings stand out around doors and windows rather than being recessed, as in Gothic architecture.
 Sculptured figures may be set in niches or placed on plinths.
 They are not integral to the building as in Medieval architecture.

 Early Renaissance

-The leading architects of the Early Renaissance or Quattrocento were Brunelleschi, Michelozzo and Alberti.
+The leading architects of the Early Renaissance or Quattrocento were Filippo Brunelleschi, Michelozzo and Leon Battista Alberti.